TL;DR

 2. Conversion Tracking

-Whether conversion tracking works accurately and data is valid
+Whether conversion tracking works accurately and the data is valid

 Setup